ArtSabintsev/Harpy/README.md

 	// Set the UIViewController that will present an instance of UIAlertController [[Harpy sharedInstance] setPresentingViewController:_window.rootViewController];

     // (Optional) Set the Delegate to track what a user clicked on, or to use a custom UI to present your message.
     [[Harpy sharedInstance] setDelegate:self];

+    // (Optional) When this is set, the alert will only show up if the current version has already been released for X days.
+    // By default, this value is set to 1 (day) to avoid an issue where Apple updates the JSON faster than the app binary propogates to the App Store.
+    [[Harpy sharedInstance] setShowAlertAfterCurrentVersionHasBeenReleasedForDays:3];

 	// (Optional) The tintColor for the alertController [[Harpy sharedInstance] setAlertControllerTintColor:@"<#alert_controller_tint_color#>"];